TwoRavens/two-ravens-deploy/gce/README.md

 ## Change the problem dataset

 This changes the problem dataset for the TA3 and, more importantly, for the TA2.
 This can be done directly through the GCE k8s  interface.
+However, if you want a more persistent update, then save the `ravens-d3m-configmap.yml` updates to github.

+Note: A configmap is used to avoid repeating the `ravens-d3m-configmap.yml` variables 4x in the deploy file

 1. `cd two-ravens-deploy/gce`
 2. Open the `ravens-d3m-configmap.yml` file